panglesd/slipshow/docs/gui.rst

 Entering GUI mode
 -----------------

-The GUI mode is the mode that allows you to select, move rescale and dimension your GUI elements.
+The GUI mode is the mode that allows you to select, move, rescale and dimension your GUI elements.

 To enter it, click on the "GUI mode" button in the top-left toolbar.
 You can